Email to Tasks

 Why shouldn't I use my inbox as a to-do list?

-Because emails mix tasks with information, don't have due dates, bury actions inside conversations, and mark "replied" emails as done even when they contain unfinished work.
-Your inbox is an input channel, not a task manager.
-Using it as both guarantees you'll miss things.
+Because emails mix tasks with information, don't have due dates, bury actions inside conversations, and mark things as "handled" when they're not.
+Your inbox is a communication channel, not a task manager.
+Using it as both guarantees that things slip through the cracks.

 How many tasks should I extract from email per day?